 Introduction

-This guide examines the four primary capital review frameworks, explores the fundamental issues that drive airline positions on capital funding, details the mechanics of both pre-approved programs and merchant-initiated improvement (MII) processes, and provides practical guidance on structuring capital review to balance airport development needs with legitimate airline concerns.
+This guide examines the four primary capital review frameworks, explores the issues that drive airline positions on capital funding, details the mechanics of both pre-approved programs and merchant-initiated improvement (MII) processes, and provides practical guidance on structuring capital review to balance airport development needs with legitimate airline concerns.

 2. Issues Restricting Airline Capital Funding